-From 1.4.2019, the current minimum wage will come into effect, amounting to NZD 17.70 per hour.
-This minimum wage is valid until 31.3.2020 and applies to EVERY work activity; it must not be fallen below.
+From 1.4.2020 the current minimum wage will come into force; it will be NZD 20.00 per hour.
+This minimum wage is valid until 31.3.2022 and applies to EVERY work activity, it may not be lowered.

 Amount of the minimum wage

-The amount of NZ $ 17.70 means that you can earn good money while doing your work and holiday in New Zealand.
-Your employer may not fall below this sum per hour down.
-Of course you can still negotiate a higher hourly wage.
-For jobs that are paid by speed, the minimum wage is also the lower limit.
-If you are faster, you can of course earn more, but if you work slower in one day and earn less than the minimum wage, then your employer has to top this sum out of his pocket.
-Whether supermarket, farm work, winery, potato harvest or kiwi pruning, the minimum wage applies to all work areas in New Zealand.
+The amount of NZD 20.00 means that you can earn good money while doing your Work and Holiday in New Zealand.
+Your employer is not allowed to undercut this amount per hour.
+You can still negotiate a higher hourly wage.
+For work paid by speed, the minimum wage is also the lower limit.
+If you are faster, you can earn more, but if you have worked slower and would earn less than the minimum wage, your employer must top up this amount from his pocket.
+Whether it's supermarket, farm work, winery, potato harvest or kiwi pruning, the minimum wage applies to all areas of work in New Zealand.

-The only exemption exists for apprentices and trainees, but this is not normally the case with Work and Travel.
-If your employer hires you for just a few weeks or months and offers you an apprenticeship contract, then that is also not correct and you should contact the relevant authorities.
+The only existing exception is for apprentices and trainees, but this is normally not the case with Work and Travel.
+If your employer hires you for only a few weeks or months and offers you an apprenticeship contract, this is also not correct and you should contact the relevant authorities.

 Your employer must give you ONE of the two options in addition to the minimum wage.
 He can choose which variant he likes better.

-- Holiday pay (called holiday pay): Holiday pay or holiday pay is a compensation for the free time you are entitled to when you go out to work.
-Every month (as far as I know) there are 2 days that you have to get paid for.
-Since many employers shy away from this or are too complicated to follow, they pay holiday pay.
-This holiday pay is MINIMUM 8% on your gross (before tax) earnings.
-Depending on the employer you get your holiday pay with every wage payment, alternatively you can get it as a single sums at the end of your employment.
-Some employers “forget” this and it makes sense to point this out again, unless it is on your payroll anyway.
+- Holiday pay: Holiday pay is a compensation payment for the free time you are entitled to when you go to work.
+Per month there are (to my knowledge) 2 days that you should get paid off.
+Since many employers shy away from this, or it is too complicated for them to follow, they pay holiday pay.
+This holiday pay is AT LEAST 8% of your gross (before tax) earnings.
+Depending on your employer, you will receive your holiday pay with every pay check, alternatively you can also receive it as a one-time sum at the end of your employment.
+Some employers “forget” this and it is useful to point it out again, if it does not appear on your pay slip anyway.

-- Holiday days (paid): If your employer gives you days off instead of holiday pay, this is completely legal.
-You have two paid holidays per month if your employer does not pay holiday pay.
+- Vacation days (paid): If your employer gives you vacation days instead of the vacation money, this is completely legal.
+You are entitled to two paid holidays per month if your employer does not pay holiday money.

-My employer does not stick to the minimum wage
+My employer does not adhere to the minimum wage

-If he violates, however, you should address him and make it clear that you know your rights.
-Is he unreasonable you can read in the following article, which can help you (blog article problems with the New Zealand employer).
+If he violates this you should contact him and make it clear that you know your rights.
+If he does not understand your rights you can read the following article about who can help you (blog article Problems with the New Zealand employer).

-Unlike in Germany you have to work for a sick leave.
-The right to paid sick leave arises only after 6 months of work for the same employer.
-If you get sick before, that's usually not a problem, but you just do not earn any money for those days.
+In contrast to Germany, a right to sick days must first be acquired.
+Entitlement to paid sick days only arises after 6 months of work for the same employer.
+If you get sick before that, it is normally not a problem, but you simply do not earn any money for these days.